 Within 15 years, the American Heart Association estimates that costs in the U.S. for cardiovascular disease will triple – approaching $800 billion annually1.
 Similarly within 10 years, half of all Americans will have type II diabetes or pre-diabetes increasing costs to $500 billion annually2.
-With both heart disease and type II diabetes being almost entirely preventable, the question isn’t whether or not disease prevention programs are a necessity, but rather how can these programs maximize participant engagement to drive down healthcare costs.
+With both heart disease and type II diabetes is almost entirely preventable, the question isn’t whether or not disease prevention programs are a necessity, but rather how can these programs maximize participant engagement to drive down healthcare costs.

-In the last few years gamification has emerged as one of the hottest topics in health care.
-Providing a playful interface based on proven game dynamics, gamification attempts to combine entertainment with goal oriented tasks to increase engagement and reduce disease.
+In the last few years, gamification has emerged as one of the hottest topics in health care.
+Providing a playful interface based on proven game dynamics, gamification attempts to combine entertainment with goal-oriented tasks to increase engagement and reduce disease.

 Similar to gamification in general, gaming in health care functions best when a number of key areas are addressed.
-In a recent post by Accenture, seven key areas were identified including: (1) status; (2) milestones; (3) competition; (4) rankings; (5) social connectedness; (6) immersion reality; and (7) personalization3.
+In a recent post by Accenture, seven key areas were identified including (1) status; (2) milestones; (3) competition; (4) rankings; (5) social connectedness; (6) immersion reality; and (7) personalization3.